codeatcg/MGP/README.md

 ## Licence

 Free for research.
-For commercial use please contact P_agro_pmo@genomics.cn.
+For commercial use please contact P_agro_pmo@genomics.cn